salt26/gravita-maze/README.md

   * If the folder is empty, show the text "Empty!"
   * Fixed a bug related to the long file name.
   * Fixed a bug related to the scroll bar in the Open or Save UI.
-* You can enjoy some maps (including shutters) in the editor that are not in adventure mode.
-  * If you are using Android, please download `GravitaMaze.zip` and unzip it in root directory(`Internal storage`) using "My Files" app.
-  * If you are using macOS, please  download `GravitaMaze.zip`, unzip it, and move `Maps` folder to the root directory of `GravitaMaze.app`.
 * More type of screen resolution is supported.
   * 9:22 is now supported.
 (Portrait)
 * The continuous integration(CI) was added to automatically build for Android, Windows and macOS.